cilium/cilium/Documentation/installation.rst

 -------------------------------------

 If privates IPv6 addresses are being used to address containers.
-The addresses must be masquaraded.
+The addresses must be masqueraded.
 This can be done on each node or at the gateway/edge as the packets leave the internal network.
 An example ip6tables rule to achieve this is: